falko-buschke/LPI/README.md

 This code relies heavily on the population data used in the to calculate the *Living Planet Index*.
 This data is available from the [dedicated website](http://stats.livingplanetindex.org/) by the **Zoolological Society of London**.
 The use of this data is restricted by their [data use policy](https://livingplanetindex.org/documents/data_agreement.pdf).
 Since I am not the owner of these data, I have no record of updates or changes to the dataset.

 The code presented here also relies on the deicated `rlpi` package for calculating the *Living Planet Index*.
-This code is not one the official CRAN repository, so must be accessed and installed directly from the [rlpi GitHub repository](https://github.com/Zoological-Society-of-London/rlpi), which also requires the `devtools` package.
+This code is not on the official CRAN repository, so it must be accessed and installed directly from the [rlpi GitHub repository](https://github.com/Zoological-Society-of-London/rlpi), which also requires the `devtools` package.
 The code needed to install these packages is included in the R-scripts.

 ## Repository structure

 Most of the code includes dozen of hours of simulations, which are too laborious for a regular personal computer.
 Therefore, I recommend setting up  several cloud-based [RStudio servers using Amazon Web Services](https://www.louisaslett.com/RStudio_AMI/).

-The code has therefore been devided into folders depending on cloud-based simulations, or desktop-friendly code for recreating the Figures from the manuscript.
+The code has, therefore, been divided into folders depending on cloud-based simulations, or desktop-friendly code for recreating the Figures from the manuscript.

 ### Cloud Simulations folder